1. Cultural policy system

 Georgia is a unitary parliamentary republic.

 On October 15, 2010, a new Constitution of Georgia was adopted, which changed the system from a presidential state model to a mixed parliamentary-presidential model.
 In March 2018, amendments were passed approving the final transition to a parliamentary republic.
+As a result, the role of the Parliament of Georgia has increased, especially in relation to the executive branch, which has become more accountable to the legislative branch.
+With the reform of the Parliamentary Regulations, the functions of the Parliament were further expanded and new mechanisms were introduced to carry out legislative, supervisory and representative activities of the Parliament.

 The system of administration includes the following branches of authority: